 News Q&A with Anthony Fiorentino: Co-owner and chef at Bistro Fare Anthony Fiorentino: Co-owner and chef at Bistro Fare.
 Photo Credit: Lauren Holter / Lauren Holter By Lauren Holter.Special to amNewYork Updated May 7, 2015 12:34 PM Print Share fbShare Tweet Email Bistro Fare, serving European sandwiches, pizzas and desserts, opened up at 601 Brighton Beach Ave. in March.
 Anthony Fiorentino, co-owner and chef, is from southern Brooklyn and wanted to open a bistro that differed from other restaurants in the neighborhood.
 Why did you decide to open a bistro in Brighton Beach?
 I wanted a new challenge.
 I come from a background in a lot of gourmet shops in Manhattan.
 A friend of mine offered me that they had a corner store and had no idea what they wanted to do here and I offered a bistro.
 It’s really taken off.
 How would you describe your food?
 The quality is top-notch.
 The ingredients have to be up to my standards of course and everything has to have flavor.
 I look at the small details in order to make flavors the top priority.
 How would you describe this neighborhood?
 It’s actually changed a lot to be honest.
 Growing up it used to be all Russian.
 My partner is a Russian gentleman and he didn’t want a Russian store.
 Once [Superstorm Sandy] hit, things started to change and people have been more open to change over the last several years.
-By Lauren Holter.Special to amNewYork Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Lauren Holter.Special to amNewYork Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.